 - Closing up your incision.

 All in all, it can take between 6 to 9 months for your jaw bone tissue to graft, providing you with sufficient jaw bone tissue to securely hold the titanium screws of your dental implants in place.
-When our Galesburg doctors determine that grafting has occurred, they will perform a second surgery, removing the membrane and the titanium screws that held the donor tissue in place.
+When your surgeon – Dr. Busch, Dr. Otte, or Dr. Schroeder – determine that grafting has occurred, they will perform a second surgery, removing the membrane and the titanium screws that held the donor tissue in place.

 The Importance of Waiting for a Jaw Bone Graft Before Having Implants Placed